Murder of Esther Brown

-On 28 May 2021, Scottish pensioner Esther Brown was raped and murdered at her flat in Woodlands, Glasgow.

-Jason Graham (also known as Jason Evans), a registered sex offender, who was unknown to her, was found guilty of her rape and murder on 12 November 2021, and sentenced to 19 years in jail.
+On 28 May 2021, Scottish pensioner Esther Brown was raped and murdered in her flat in Woodlands, Glasgow, Scotland.
+Jason Graham (also known as Jason Evans), a registered sex offender, who was unknown to her, was found guilty of her rape and murder on 12 November 2021, and sentenced to at least 19 years in jail.

 Perpetrator

 Jason Graham did not know Brown, and was a registered sex offender.
-He was aged 30 at the time he murdered and raped Brown.
+He was aged 30 at the time he raped and murdered Brown.
 Graham legally changed his name to Jason Evans shortly before the attack.
+It was reported that while in prison, Jason Graham had attempted to change gender.

 Murder and trial

 Brown was kicked, punched and stamped on by Graham on 28 May 2021.

 She was reported missing the same day and found dead on 1 June at her flat in Glasgow's Woodlands on West Princes Street.

 On 7 June an arrest was made, Graham was charged, suspected of brutally killing the elderly woman in her own home.
 After killing her, he allegedly used Brown's bankcard to purchase cigarettes.

 On 15 October 2021, Jason Graham pleaded guilty to the murder at the Justiciary Buildings in Glasgow On 17 November, he was found guilty to the murder and was sentenced to 19 years.